LimberDuck/limberduck_org_julio_7/docs/faq/index.rst

     [2025-01-30 15:05:29.395186] [action=info] [source_file_name=192.168.11.0/23 has host bits set]

-The part “has host bits set” says that you have put into Nessus target field wrong target address - ``192.168.11.0/23`` :
+The part “has host bits set” says that you have put into the Nessus target field the wrong target address - ``192.168.11.0/23`` :

 .. code-block::
     :linenos: